ds1/ds1.github.io/ReadMe.md

 - About - Personal introduction
 - Contact - Professional contact information

-For detailed documentation on content management, rich text formatting, and development guidelines, see the Project Instructions in the repository.
+For detailed documentation on content management, rich text formatting, and development guidelines, see ProjectInstructions.md in the repository.